-Systems can also integrate with a patient’s prescription history and display the exact medication a patient was on when a corresponding IOP measurement occurred.
-This can help show a patient why compliance is important for maintaining health.
+These systems can also integrate a patient’s prescription history and display the exact medication a patient was on when a corresponding IOP measurement occurred.
+This shows the patient why compliance is important in maintaining their health.

 Top EMR software can help you improve patient care by showing you—at once—all the key information you need to follow up with and manage patients.
 EMR software for optometrists will also include generic features useful to most health care providers, such as the ability to provide E&M coding advice, e-prescribe, scan documents/images and provide clinical reminders.
 These solutions may be available either as a standalone EMR or as a complete EMR and practice management (PM) system that helps you manage billing and patient scheduling.